marlonmacf/delivery/README.md

 # Microservices with Spring

-Micro services architecture using Spring Cloud and Spring Boot frameworks from Pivotal, with enphase on some concepts like Centralized Configuration, Circuit Braker, Service Registry and Gateway, through other dependencies like Eureka, Hystrix and Zuul from Netflix.
+Microservices architecture using Spring Cloud and Spring Boot frameworks from Pivotal, with enphase on some concepts like Centralized Configuration, Circuit Braker, Service Registry and Gateway, through other dependencies like Eureka, Hystrix and Zuul from Netflix.

 ## Configuration Server